AngleProtocol/angle-docs/guides/getAgEUR.md

 There are multiple ways to buy agEUR:

-1. With your tokens directly from the [Angle App](https://app.angle.money) or on a DEX ([Uniswap](https://app.uniswap.org), [1inch](https://app.1inch.io/#/1/swap/ETH/agEUR), ...)
+1. With **any** tokens directly from the [Angle App](https://app.angle.money) or on a DEX ([Uniswap](https://app.uniswap.org), [1inch](https://app.1inch.io/#/1/swap/ETH/agEUR), ...)
 2. With your credit card or bank transfer by using one of our **on-ramp partners**

 ## Buying agEUR from Angle

-Anyone with tokens in their wallet can use the [Angle App](https://app.angle.money) to get agEUR.
+Angle recently introduced a new feature allowing users to buy agEUR (and ANGLE) with any token!
+Anyone with any tokens in their wallet can now use the [Angle App](https://app.angle.money) to get agEUR.

-The token can also be bought from multiple **decentralized exchanges** like Uniswap or DEX aggregators.
-It is also available on multiple chains besides Ethereum like Solana, Fantom, Polygon with deep liquidity.
+The token is also available on multiple chains besides Ethereum like Solana, Fantom, Polygon with deep liquidity.

 ### Approving tokens

-To interact with Angle, you will need to approve (transaction) or give permissions (signature) for the tokens you want to spend.
-You can learn more about approving tokens [here](app-faq/#why-do-i-need-to-approve-the-same-token-multiple-times).
+To interact with Angle, you will need to approve (transaction, which costs ETH) or give permissions (signature) for the tokens you want to spend.
+This depends on the tokens used and not on the protocol.
+You can learn more about approving tokens [here](/guides/app-guides/app-faq.md).

 ![Approving tokens](../.gitbook/assets/approving-tokens.png)